 2.2.
-CURRENT STOCK OF APPLIANCES AND FIRST ESTIMATION OF SHARE OF SMART APPLIANCES
+CURRENT STOCK OF APPLIANCES AND ESTIMATION OF SHARE OF SMART APPLIANCES

-Smart appliances as defined in this study have not yet (fully) seized the market and no figures are available specifically for this subcategory of 'smart' appliances.
-Therefore, the current stock data for all appliances - including non-communication/communication enabled and non-DR/DR enabled appliances - is given as a starting point.
-Per appliance type, expert judgment estimations have been made per appliance type of the current share of DR enabled stock as well as predictions for 2020 and 2030.
+Smart appliances as defined in the context of this preparatory study have not yet (or only to a very limited degree) seized the market and no figures are available specifically for this subcategory of 'smart' appliances.
+Therefore, the current stock data for all appliances - including non-communication/communication enabled and non-DSF/DSF enabled appliances - is given as a starting point.
+Per appliance type, expert judgment estimations have been made per appliance type of the current share of DSF enabled stock as well as predictions for 2020 and 2030 in a BAU scenario.